dspiteself/nakkaya.com/posts/2010-02-16-net-eval-dead-simple-distributed-computing-for-clojure.markdown

      (let [response (net-eval [["127.0.0.1" 9999 #'ping]
                                ["10.211.55.3" 9999 #'ping]])]
-       (await-nodes response)
-       (println @response))
+       (println (map deref response)))

-net-eval does all the housekeeping required to connect to remote nodes, transfer functions to execute, and collect the results. net-eval takes a sequence of vectors containing host, port and a task to execute if there are arguments to be passed, they are appended to the end. net-eval will return an ref containing a vector, as results arrive they will be appended to the end.
+net-eval does all the housekeeping required to connect to remote nodes, transfer functions to execute, and collect the results. net-eval takes a sequence of vectors containing host, port and a task to execute if there are arguments to be passed, they are appended to the end. net-eval will return a sequence of future objects, each containing response from one of the nodes.

-    [Pong: Mac OS X Pong: Windows 2000]
+    (Pong: Mac OS X Pong: Windows 2000)

 Now, care must be taken.
 It is not a good idea to have a REPL server listening on a public IP, you are basically giving away unrestricted